Emissions and immunity

 The last-mentioned are clearly of increasing concern as they come in a vast and growing array of applications from the smallest hand-held device or modem to the control circuits at an electricity generating plant serving an entire region.

 On the emissions side of the equation, therefore, the aim of EMC is to ensure that equipment does not disturb other equipment, radio services, power or other networks.
-On the immunity side, the aim is to ensure that equipment is not affected by, e.g., radio transmissions, mains-borne disturbances, electrostatic fields and other phenomena.
+On the immunity side, the aim is to ensure that equipment is not affected by, for example, radio transmissions, mains-borne disturbances, electrostatic fields and other phenomena.